Manu Rodríguez (footballer)

-Manuel "Manu" Rodríguez Paz (born 16 November 2005) is a Spanish footballer who plays as a midfielder for Sporting Atlético.
+Manuel Rodríguez Paz (born 16 November 2005) is a Spanish footballer who plays as a midfielder for Sporting de Gijón.

 Career

 Born in Catoira, Pontevedra, A Coruña, Rodríguez joined RC Celta de Vigo's youth sides in 2013, from hometown side Catoira SD.
-He made his senior debut with the reserves on 11 May 2024, coming on as a late substitute for goalscorer Pablo Durán in a 3–0 Primera Federación.
+He made his senior debut with the reserves on 11 May 2024, coming on as a late substitute for goalscorer Pablo Durán in a 3–0 Primera Federación home win over CF Rayo Majadahonda.

 On 26 August 2024, Rodríguez left Celta after 11 years and joined Sporting de Gijón, being initially a member of the B-team in Tercera Federación.
 He scored his first senior goal on 18 May of the following year, netting the B's second in a 2–0 home win over CD Covadonga, for the first leg of the promotion play-offs quarterfinals.

 Rodríguez made his first team debut on 29 October 2025, starting in a 1–0 away win over Caudal Deportivo, for the season's Copa del Rey.
 He made his professional debut four days later, coming on as a second-half substitute for Kevin Vázquez in a 0–0 Segunda División home draw against UD Las Palmas.

+Rodríguez scored his first professional goal on 3 December 2025, netting Sporting's second in a 2–0 away win over CD Mirandés, also for the national cup.
+On 30 March of the following year, his contract was automatically renewed until 2030.